Ocovert/INFOTC1000-Final-Project/README.md

 # PC Parts Tutorial
 ##### _By Orrie Covert_

-For my Final Project for INFOTC 1000 I am taking a previous project that I created for another class I took last year and building upon it.
+For my Final Project for INFOTC 1000 I am of mine and building upon it.
 I made a utorial on the different core components that make up any computer or laptop.
 I will be describing what each components role as well as what specifications too be knowledgeable on.
 I will also include helpful tools at the end for building or buying yor own computer.

 This tutorial is for anyone looking to purchase/build their own computer or just want to be more knowledgeable on computer hardware.